-In your own words, briefly describe the meaning of each aspect or part of what you need to consider when identifying areas for self-evaluation and development.
+In your own words, briefly describe the meaning of each aspect or part of what you need to consider when identifying areas for self-evaluation and development [maximum 150 words in total].

 The wording may vary in the student's response.
 However, the response must correspond to the following explanations provided below.